Year-Round Marketing Tips for Book Sales Success

-Bridal-related books - While weddings obviously happen all year long, bridal is generally promoted in the early spring, coinciding with the bridal industry's own promotional efforts at that time.
+While weddings obviously happen all year long, bridal books are generally promoted in the early spring, coinciding with the bridal industry's own promotional efforts at that time.
 These include wedding planners, wedding etiquette books, books with wedding inspirations.
 And while a young woman's fancy turns to matrimony and a young man's fancy turns to...

 May Book Promotions

-Women's fiction – note Fifty Shades of Grey, which experienced a somewhat surprising Mother’s Day bump its first year on the market.
-Surprising because it seems to indicate that people were buying erotic books for their Moms.
+Women's fiction, romance, and other books that women tend to enjoy, do well around Mother's Day.
+Interestingly, Fifty Shades of Grey experienced a somewhat surprising Mother’s Day bump its first year on the market, which suggests that people were buying erotic books for their moms.

 June Book Promotions

-Grilling books – Timed for the beginning of the summer grilling months, bookstores merchandise grilling books at Father's Day.
+Timed for the beginning of the summer grilling months, bookstores push grilling books at Father's Day.

-Golf and other sports books – Golf books of all types generally sell well versus other sports books.
+Golf and other sports books generally sell well at this time too.

 June is officially Audiobook Month, when the Audie Awards take place.
-Audiobook versions can take a ride on the promotional tails of the nominees and winners.
+Audiobook versions of your book can ride on the promotional tails of the nominees and winners.

 July Book Promotions

-The beach reading season highlights “lighter” adult fiction, generally fast, fun reads.
-Also popular is Young Adult and children’s books, which are driven by school summer reading lists.
+The beach reading season highlights adult fiction that are generally light, fast, fun reads.
+Also popular are Young Adult and children’s books, which are driven by school summer reading lists.

-Travel guides and maps - again, a changing market with the preponderance of online travel information and GPS systems, but people still do look for guides to carry.
+A changing market with the preponderance of online travel information and GPS systems, people still buy travel guides and maps.